kunliu7/Distributed-Q-Algo/README.md

 ### Install Locally (recommended)

-1. Create your own conda environment with Python version == 3.12
+1. Create your own conda environment with Python version 3.12
 ```bash
 conda create -n your_env_name python=3.12
 ```

-2. Install dependencies:
+2. Install the dependencies:
 ```bash
 pip install -r requirements.txt
 ```

-3. Git clone this repository, and `cd` into the folder, and install this package locally:
+3. Clone this repository, `cd` into the folder, and install this package locally:
 ```bash
 pip install -e .
 ```

-4. Whenever activate this conda environment, you can use it as a Python package anywhere:
+4. After activating this conda environment, you can use it as a Python package anywhere:
 ```bash
 from dqalgo.nisq.fanouts import BaumerFanoutBuilder
 ```

-5. Use in .ipynb and modify the code
+5. Note about Jupyter notebooks

-If you modify the code in `/src` and want to test it in .ipynb, you need to add these two commands at the top cell of your .ipynb:
+If you modify the code in the `/src` folder and want to test it in a jupyter notebook, you need to add these two commands at the top cell of your notebook:
 ```bash
 %load_ext autoreload
 %autoreload 2